Haas (rocket): 2020 plans

 ARCAspace changed the plans of future rockets over time.
-As of March 2020, the company plans to develop ground-launched single-stage-to-orbit rockets which can optionally increase their payload with a booster stage (called Launch assist system, LAS).
-It is planned to test two stages of a small orbital rocket (LAS 25R and Haas mini) in independent flights in 2020, before the two are combined for a first orbital flight in 2021.
-This two-stage rocket is planned to have a payload capacity of 40 kg to low Earth orbit.
-A larger first stage is expected for 2022, followed by a single-stage-to-orbit rocket Haas 3 in 2023, carrying up to 500 kg of payload.
-Combining both, ARCAspace expects to achieve a payload capacity of 3 tonnes in 2024.
-This sequence would repeat with even larger rocket stages, leading to a 60 tonne payload rocket in 2027.
+In March 2020, the company announced its plans to develop ground-launched single-stage-to-orbit rockets which could optionally increase their payload with a booster stage (called Launch assist system, LAS).
+It was planned to test two stages of a small orbital rocket (LAS 25R and Haas mini) in independent flights in 2020, before the two would have combined for a first orbital flight in 2021.
+This two-stage rocket was planned to have a payload capacity of 40 kg to low Earth orbit.
+A larger first stage was expected for 2022, followed by a single-stage-to-orbit rocket Haas 3 in 2023, carrying up to 500 kg of payload.
+Combining both, ARCAspace expected to achieve a payload capacity of 3 tonnes in 2024.
+This sequence would have repeated with even larger rocket stages, leading to a 60 tonne payload rocket in 2027.